 Since his debut in 1975, Moon Knight has appeared in dozens of comics, both self titled and other heroes.

-Originally created as a foil to Jack Russell, the Werewolf by Night; Moon Knight was intended to be a one-shot villain, a mercenary who was much more sympathetic to his target than his employers.
-However, he received such a reader response that instead of being an obscure ally/villain to Russell, Moon Knight would appear in several other comics as a guest star which helped refine his nebulous past and history.
+Originally created as a foil to Jack Russell, the Werewolf by Night in 1975; Moon Knight was intended to be a one-shot villain, a mercenary who was much more sympathetic to his target than his employers.
+However, he received such a reader response that instead of being an obscure ally/villain to Russell, Moon Knight would appear in several other comics as a guest star which helped refine his nebulous past and history over the next few years.
 His aide-de-camp Frenchie plus his on\off girlfriend Marlene also made their early appearances, solidifying his cast as well as the fact that he had two separate aliases; Jake Lockley the streetwise cab driver and Steven Grant the millionaire playboy.
 Moon Knight also received an update to his costume, eliminating his glider wings with a more traditional cape.

 Moon Knight finally received his own titular series in 1980; in which he received his death and resurrection by Khonshu origin.
 His first comic series also introduced the possibility of Marc's mental instability; suggesting that his resurrection was nothing more than a near death experience and that his damaged mind had filled in the blanks with hallucinations.

-Unfortunately with issue #15 and onwards, Marvel was forced to withdraw Moon Knight's ongoing from newsagent distribution and instead relied solely on direct market purchase.
-This resulted in a large decline in readers culminating in the series being cancelled.
+Unfortunately in 1982, with issue #15 and onwards, Marvel was forced to withdraw Moon Knight's ongoing comic series from newsagent distribution and instead relied solely on direct market purchase.
+This resulted in a large decline in readers culminating in the series being cancelled by 1984.

-The third Moon Knight series suffered from a succession of different writers with different viewpoints and ideas about the direction of Moon Knight and oftentimes, Moon Knight found himself lost within his own comic with the succession of guest superheroes from Spider-Man and the Punisher, not to mention that the writers were forced to adapt or modify their storylines to match up with the major crossover continuity series such as “The Acts of Vengeance” and “The Infinity War” which culminated in the death of Moon Knight at the end of the series.
+The third Moon Knight series, titled "Marc Spector: Moon Knight" suffered from a succession of different writers with different viewpoints and ideas about the direction of Moon Knight and oftentimes, Moon Knight found himself lost within his own comic with the succession of guest superheroes from Spider-Man and the Punisher, not to mention that the writers were forced to adapt or modify their storylines to match up with the major crossover continuity series such as “The Acts of Vengeance” and “The Infinity War” which culminated in the death of Moon Knight at the end of the series.

 Even after the cancellation of his last ongoing Moon Knight still made regular appearances as part of the Secret Avengers as well as playing a part in the Shadowland event.